-In accordance with section 37-92-501 (4) (b) (I) (B) C.R.S., the Subdistrict has reached forbearance agreements with multiple ditches (Appendix H of the ARP), for a total of up to 4,700 acre-feet.
+In accordance with section 37-92-501 (4) (b) (I) (B) C.R.S., the Subdistrict has reached forbearance agreements with multiple ditches (Appendix H of the ARP), for a total of up to 4,200 acre-feet.
 A summary of the amounts contracted and the expected yield are found in the table of replacement sources above.

 I note that forbearance depends on climate and actual days when a ditch is the calling water right and the exact yield per year is indeterminate.
 It is also noted that the amount of forbearance water usable by the Subdistrict is limited by their depletions owed daily to streams.
-The Subdistrict indicates they expect to yield up to $\pm 800$ acre-feet from these agreements during the 2024 irrigation season.
-However, the portfolio of water as determined in the 2024 Plan Year ARP indicates sufficient firm water to cover Injurious Stream Depletions in the event that no forbearance is available.
+The Subdistrict indicates they expect to yield up to $\pm 800$ acre-feet from these agreements during the 2023 irrigation season.
+However, the portfolio of water as determined in the 2023 Plan Year ARP indicates sufficient firm water to cover Injurious Stream Depletions in the event that no forbearance is available.

-Closed Basin Project Production of Calendar Year 2024 (Section 2 of 11.1.4 of the ARP)
+Closed Basin Project Production of Calendar Year 2022 (Section 2 of 11.1.4 of the ARP)

-According to the information provided in the ARP, the projected production of the Closed Basin Project delivered to the Rio Grande is 8,500 acre-feet during calendar year 2024.
+According to the information provided in the ARP, the projected production of the Closed Basin Project delivered to the Rio Grande is 8,200 acre-feet during calendar year 2023.

-However, according to the Division Engineer's Ten Day Report sent April 22, 2024, the Closed Basin Project production has since been reduced to 7,500 acre-feet.
 The allocation of the Closed Basin Project production in accordance with agreements is 60% to the Rio Grande and 40% to the Conejos River basin over the long-term, with provision for adjustments in the allocation during individual years.
-The 2024 allocation of the Closed Basin Project production will be 61% to the Rio Grande and 39% to the Conejos River.
+The 2023 allocation of the Closed Basin Project production will be 50% to the Rio Grande and 50% to the Conejos River.

-Per a letter from the Rio Grande Water Users Association dated March 14, 2024, the Board of Directors passed a motion to specifically allocate 4,100 acre-feet (1,800 in 2024 and 2,300 acre-feet in 2025) of the Rio Grande's share of the usable yield of the Closed Basin Project to replace the stream depletions under the Subdistricts.
-Similarly, the Board of Directors of the San Luis Valley Water Conservancy District agreed to the allocation as stated in their letter to the Rio Grande Water Conservation District on April 10, 2024.
-The resolution from RGWCD allowing the Subdistrict to use Closed Basin Project water in the 2024 ARP was provided as supplemental information.
-Closed Basin Project water was approved as a replacement source by the Division No. 3 Water Court in the April 2013 Decree (Page 41, Paragraphs 5 - 6).
+Per a letter from the Rio Grande Water Users Association dated March 29, 2023, the Board of Directors passed a motion to specifically allocate 4,100 acre-feet of the Rio Grande's share of the usable yield of the Closed Basin Project to replace the stream depletions under the Subdistricts.
+Similarly, the Board of Directors of the San Luis Valley Water Conservancy District agreed to the allocation as stated in their letter to the Rio Grande Water Conservation District on April 13, 2023.
+The resolution from RGWCD allowing the Subdistrict to use Closed Basin Project water in the 2023 ARP was provided as supplemental information.
+Closed Basin Project water was approved as a replacement source by the

+Division No. 3 Water Court in the April 2013 Decree (Page 41, Paragraphs 5 - 6).
+The Subdistrict Board of Managers declined to accept any allocation of Closed Basin Project water for the 2023 ARP Year.